 About

-We are the Central Area Neighborhood and Development Organization (CANDO).
-CANDO is a neighborhood organization and 501(c)3 nonprofit serving the Central neighborhood of Minneapolis.
+Central Area Neighborhood and Development Organization (CANDO) is a neighborhood organization and 501(c)(3) nonprofit serving the Central neighborhood of Minneapolis.
 The Central neighborhood is located between Lake Street to the north, Chicago Avenue to the east, 38th Street to the south, and 35W to the west.
+CANDO is proud to have contributed to the Thirty-Eighth Street Thrive Strategic Development Plan, a plan to uplift and preserve the cultural heritage found within our neighborhoods.

 Mission